 Definitions

+"Inside information" means material, non-public information in the possession of a CTS director, officer or employee.
 "Material" means information that a reasonable investor would be likely to consider important in deciding whether to buy, sell or hold a security.
 To minimize the risk of misjudging whether a reasonable investor would consider particular information to be important, a director, officer or employee should assume the information is important if it does, or would, affect his or her own consideration of whether to buy, sell or hold the security in question.

 "Nonpublic" means that the information either has not been disclosed to the public or, if it has been disclosed, the time elapsed since the disclosure has not been sufficient for investors to fully evaluate the information.